juxt/yada/dev/resources/user-manual.md

 We have covered a lot of ground so far.
 Let's consolidate our knowledge by building a simple application, using all the concepts we've learned so far.

 We'll build a simple phonebook application.
-Here is a the brief :-
+Here is a the brief:

 ### Phonebook requirements